 When we study Choreography and Dance Composition, Creative Worship, and others, you’ll be given video assignments respectively.
 Do not worry... you do not have to already be an expert in these areas to learn.
 This is designed for ALL skill levels.
 You’ll have a place on a private Facebook page where you may upload your video assignments for peer review.
 Your video assignments will be uploaded to Youtube, then shared to the private Facebook page and to Moodle (the grading system's website).

-Your one page written essays (200-400 words) will be sent via email as well as into the grading system's web site.
+You'll eventually write an essay on each and every product (books and videos).
+Your one page written essays (200-400 words) will be sent via email to your accountability partner for encouragement, as well as into the grading system's web site for your credit.

 So you must be able to understand these on-line vehicles.

 It goes without saying that you'll need a computer, a phone camera or some sort of camera that you can upload short video clips and of course internet access.

 PLEASE NOTE: This is an online school.
 So, you must have a basic understanding of computers.
 You need to know how to copy and paste; knowing what a browser is and how to change one; you must already have a personal Facebook page (only we in the school will see, when you select that option), as well as a Youtube account.
 These are some of the basics that you absolutely must have before you begin the program.

 Purchase the DFH books in the package of 8 (for greater savings), or complete your library (of the most current versions) all of the DFH books (or E-Books) , on or before school begins (January 10th).